The Complexity of Ontology-Based Data Access with OWL 2 QL and Bounded Treewidth Queries: Abstract

 \section{Abstract}

 Our concern is the overhead of answering \OWLQL{} on\-to\-lo\-gy-mediated queries (OMQs) in ontology-based data access compared to evaluating their underlying tree-shaped and bounded treewidth conjunctive queries (CQs).
 We show that OMQs with bounded-depth onto\-logies have nonrecur\-sive datalog (NDL) rewritings that can be constructed and evaluated in \LOGCFL{} for combined complexity, even in \NL{} if their CQs are tree-shaped with a bounded number of leaves, and so incur no overhead in complexity-theoretic terms.
 For OMQs with arbitrary ontologies and bounded-leaf CQs, NDL-rewritings are constructed and evaluated in \LOGCFL.
 We show experimentally feasibility and scalability of our rewritings compared to previously proposed NDL-rewritings.
-On the negative side, we prove that answering OMQs with tree-shaped CQs is not fixed-parameter trac\-table if the ontology depth or the number of leaves in the CQs is regarded as the parameter, and that answering OMQs with a fixed ontology (of infinite depth) is \NP-complete for tree-shaped and \LOGCFL{} for bounded-leaf CQs. \\ \\ \textbf{Keywords}: Ontology-based data access; ontology-mediated query; query rewriting; combined \& parameterised complexity.
+On the negative side, we prove that answering OMQs with tree-shaped CQs is not fixed-parameter trac\-table if the ontology depth or the number of leaves in the CQs is regarded as the parameter, and that answering OMQs with a fixed ontology (of infinite depth) is \NP-complete for tree-shaped and \LOGCFL{} for bounded-leaf CQs.
+Moreover, we construct an ontology $\T$ (of infinite depth) such that answering OMQs $(\T,\q)$ with tree-shaped CQs $\q$ is W[1]-hard if the number of leaves in $\q$ is regarded as the parameter. \\ \\ \textbf{Keywords}: Ontology-based data access; ontology-mediated query; query rewriting; combined \& parameterised complexity.